You are here

 - The revision process outlined on this website

-The revision process will take place over the course of several months and two meetings.
-During the first stakeholder committee meeting, suggestions will be solicited for how to improve and update the Model Policy.
-The CDE will revise the Model Policy, in part, based on these suggestions and provide stakeholders with a draft of the new Model Policy.
-Stakeholders will then have two weeks to provide further suggestions.
-During the final stakeholder committee meeting, the CDE will present the revised Model Policy to the stakeholders and consider any final suggestions.
+The revision process took place over the course of several months and two meetings.
+During the first stakeholder committee meeting, suggestions were solicited for how to improve and update the Model Policy.
+The CDE revised the Model Policy, in part, based on these suggestions and provide stakeholders with a draft of the new Model Policy.
+Stakeholders then had several weeks to provide further suggestions.
+During the final stakeholder committee meeting, the CDE presented the revised Model Policy to the stakeholders and considered any final suggestions.

-The final revised Model Policy will be published on CDE’s website on or before July 1, 2022.
+The final revised Model Policy was published on CDE’s website on February 21, 2022.

 - August 25 – September 10